LateButEarly/simple-facebook-page-widget/readme.txt

 * Widget & Shortcode Fully Functional

 == Upgrade Notice ==

+= 1.4.0 =
+* This update allows you to change the language output of your widget/shortcode.

 = 1.3.1 =
 * Added alignment feature (see plugin repo for examples) & German i18n support